9 times out of 10 you should buy your first home, aka your starter home, in the ‘hood. Or to put it softer, an up and coming neighborhood.

-Now, this is a fairly reasonable estimate.
+Now, this is an aggressive estimate to be honest but certain areas do have really high appreciation rates.
 There are thousands of markets across the country and everyone is different so we’re not going to get into specific numbers in every market.

-That’s outside the scope of this article.
+You can potentially make more money buying in an upcoming neighborhood.
+More money.
 Just for living there.
 And what’s the harm?
-You’re grown, you probably don’t need a fancy house (yet) and you don’t need to have your kid in the best school(yet).
+You’re grown, you probably don’t need a fancy house (yet) and you don’t need to have your kids in the best school(yet).

 Do Your Own Research